WGLab/DeepRepeat/README.md

 docker run --rm genomicslab/deeprepeat:0.1.3
 ```

+If you have difficulty with running Docker in your computing environment, you can switch to podman, which allows end users to run docker containers on systems without escalated privileges.
+You may also try use Singularity instead which is another option for running docker images without escalated privileges.

 If you can want to build docker images for DeepRepeat, please follow the commands below:
 ```
 git clone https://github.com/WGLab/DeepRepeat